ktownsend-personal/RetroPhone/README.md

 * real call progress tones and system messages
   * configurable for North America or United Kingdom sounds
   * mp3 playback for system messages
+  * playback sequencing of tones and slices of mp3 files to build a full message (e.g., reading out the number you dialed for not in service error message)
 * tone and pulse dialing
 * configuration by dialing star-codes (or 22 instead of * when pulse dialing)
-* dialing any 7-digit number will play ring or busy sound depending on first digit even or odd (temporary demo until far enough along to establish calls between two devices)
+* dialing any 7-digit number will play appropriate audio for ring, busy or error depending on first digit (temporary demo until I have calls working between devices)
 * RGB LED for status colors & patterns representing all of the call states

 ## Next Steps